AdobeDocs/campaign-web.en/help/v8/workflows/activities/extract-file.md

 The **[!UICONTROL Export modification script]** allows you to apply a processing stage to execute during the data extraction such as zipping or encryption.
 To do this, click the **[!UICONTROL Edit script]** button.

-The expression editor opens, allowing you to configure the script to apply.
-Enter the command to apply to the file.
+The expression editor opens, allowing you to enter the command to apply to the file.
 The left hand-side pane provides predefined syntaxes that you can leverage to build your script:

 * The **[!UICONTROL Event variables]** menu allows you to use [events variable](#event-variables) from the workflow into your code.
 * The **[!UICONTROL Conditions]** menu provides functions that allow you to build conditions.
 [Learn how to create condtions in the expression editor](../../personalization/conditions.md#condition-perso-editor)